RCasatta/nexus_relay/README.md

 - Publish Liquidex swap proposals and to subscribe to receive proposals from others.
 To make and take proposal you can use [LWK](https://github.com/blockstream/lwk)
 - Share PSETs for signing in multisignature setups.
 - Create multisignature setups.
+- Listen for transaction activity on addresses.

 Note in the most generic case this is a simple relay mechanism or a "dumb pipe" providing a transport layer which can be encrypted via ssl but it leaves other security implementation and details to the clients.

-In some specific cases, like publishing a Liquidex Proposal, there are some validations provided by the server.
+In some specific cases, like publishing a Liquidex Proposal, a PSET or subscribbing to address, there is some validation provided by the server.

 ## Building and Running